vite-pwa/docs/guide/cookbook.md

   acc[name.replace('.svg', '')] = content
   return acc
 }, {})
 </script>

 # Vite, Rollup, PWA and Workbox cookbook

 In this page we're going to explain how `vite-plugin-pwa` build the service worker.

-You can <a href="/vite-plugin-pwa.excalidraw" download="vite-plugin-pwa.excalidraw">download Excalidraw source diagram</a> for the SVG images and [open it in Excalidraw website](https://excalidraw.com).
+You can <a href="https://excalidraw.com/#json=TwI1I_rRXYcGFINLH-Yrw,JRavRIdQuT-uvqjTi6S3Qg">open Excalidraw source diagram</a> for the SVG images.

 ## Vite Build CLI